Skip to content

 1 / 1

 The company makes this commitment through the GPSNR Policy Framework.
 Full points have therefore been awarded on the basis of the company's alignment with GPSNR Policy Components that fully meet the SPOTT indicator criteria.
-The company also commits suppliers to conduct High Conservation Value (HCV) assessments in its own reporting.
+The company also commits all suppliers to conduct High Conservation Value (HCV) assessments.

 This indicator is disabled as the company does not operate rubber plantations.